 Jude Black and Moira Patterson describe the technology-focused professional learning at Green Bay Primary.

-Growing teacher knowledge of the technology curriculum in primary
+Growing teacher knowledge of the technology learning area in primary

 Jude Black: Professional development was a really important part of giving teachers the confidence to strengthen that we had an opportunity to take part in a professional development intervention project.
 So we were part of Vicky Compton’s team of technological literacy development.
 It was a research project that was two years long and has been very instrumental in upskilling the teachers.